 You can use the water for laundry and bathing (excluding small children), but the water should not be used for:

 - making infant formula

 For these purposes listed above, water from an alternate source, such as bottled water should be used.

 Are babies receiving breastmilk at risk?

 Breastfeeding is important.
 Continue to breastfeed your child.
 If a mother has been drinking water that may have been affected, it is only in very rare circumstances that breastmilk may be contaminated.
-If there is an issue, the Health Unit will notify local residents through media channels.
+If there is an issue, Public Health will notify local residents through media channels.

 Are babies receiving infant formula at risk?

 Infant formula should be used after making an informed decision.
 During the advisory do not use tap water to prepare the formula.
 If you have refrigerated prepared infant formula or boiled water, it should be discarded.
 For these purposes, water from an alternate source, such as bottled water should be used.
 Like tap water, all water from alternative sources must be brought to a rolling boil for at least 2 minutes before being used for formula.